Living Conditions in The Gambia

 Communications

-Letters from the U.S. could arrive in The Gambia as quickly as two weeks, but often will take three or four weeks.
+Letters from the U.S. can arrive in The Gambia in 2 to 4 weeks.
 Packages may take longer, depending upon the size of the package.
-One-to-two months is typical, but often a package will be delayed for multiple reasons, and unfortunately some packages get lost in transit.
+1 to 2 months is typical, but often a package will be delayed for multiple reasons, and unfortunately some packages get lost in transit.
 When mailing letters or packages, the sender should take into consideration that receiving mail reliably and quickly is not guaranteed.
-Packages cannot be insured by USPS and there is no tracking system once the mail has left the U.S. It is recommended that senders number their letters and include Airmail on the envelopes.
-Also, communicating by email or other electronic means is helpful for the Volunteer.
+Packages cannot be insured by USPS and there is no tracking system once the mail has left the U.S. It is recommended that senders number their letters and write "Airmail" on the envelopes.
+Communicating by email or other electronic means is quicker.

-Peace Corps staff will place letters in your mailbox in the Volunteer lounge, located at the Peace Corps Office in Serekunda.
+Peace Corps staff will place letters in your mailbox in the Volunteer lounge, located at the Peace Corps office in Serekunda.
 If Peace Corps staff is unable to pick up a package, you will be notified of the issue and given a slip is placed and that slip will need to be taken to the post office for retrieval.
-Peace Corps ID and Gambian postage is required to pick up packages at the post office.
+A Peace Corps ID is required to pick up packages at the post office.
+As of February 2026, a small handling fee (less than $10 USD) is assessed to retrieve each package

 Four times a year, mail and packages will be delivered to each Volunteer's permanent site.
 It could take as few as two weeks (if you visit the office often) or up to three months to receive mail and packages.